 I was diagnosed with severe Post Traumatic Stress Disorder in the summer of 2016.
 From around August of 2014 I began to have ridiculous over the top anxiety attacks.
 I would zone out for hours sometimes, would breakdown over little things, lose my temper, had memory issues, and I didn’t feel like getting out of bed.
 I tried to take on more work to feel “responsible” to make up for my sudden weirdness, my drinking increased, and I had just quit education because it was really hard to be around kids you adored everyday knowing you could never have your own; unknown to me I was triggered, and my outlook on my disease and treatment was changing.
 I felt lost, and very much so an outsider – cue the alienation phase.
 I began dancing in our beautiful winter ceremonies that winter, and it did in fact give me relief until they ended around February.
 By late April, I was the worst I had ever been, completely sedated and addicted to Xanax, and I decided to move to New Mexico which ultimately opened up so many doors in healing – not only spiritually – but also with a new specialist team who knew how to deal with me.
 I am extremely thankful everyday that I listened to this internal pursuit to go to the Land of Enchantment.

-Meanwhile – it was hard to put down pills and find some kind of everyday relief while I was in my worst moments.
+But before I got to New Mexico it was hard to put down pills and find some kind of everyday relief while I was in my worst moments.
 Music seemed to bring on more emotion, and could very quickly aggravate and disassociate me.
 This is when I ran across MASH (the TV show) on Netflix, and attempted to give it a try.
 It’s basic knowledge to anyone that I love the oldies, and while I never got to really watch MASH I remember seeing it on TV from time to time (like everyone else:) It’s an understatement to say that I was instantly hooked.
 Instead of sleeping all day – I would prop my phone somewhere playing MASH while I cleaned my room, or got the motivation to apply for jobs in New Mexico.
 MASH had a way of dulling the background noise, balancing out my thinking and surroundings to where I could function again.

 Hawkeye – for me – is someone who my soul tugs at.
 He remains his kooky comedic self among nothing but despair and disaster in the middle of a war.
-He is relatable how he fights against the trauma and injustice he is experiencing; I can watch MASH and feel heard yet relieved.
+He is relatable how he fights against the trauma and injustice he feels he is experiencing; I can watch MASH and feel heard yet relieved.
 Pulmonary Hypertension is my war.
 Hospitals, surgeries, losing funding for basic life needs, fighting just for your existence.
 It’s known to lead to some mental breakdowns – as we all know Hawkeye had plenty.
 He lost Henry Blake, and Trapper John but I lost Sean Wyman and Rebecca Lindenberg.
 “I’ve been fighting death since I came over here.
 I’m tired of death.
 I’m tired to death.
 They’ll keep coming whether I’m here or not.
 Trapper went home – they’re still coming.
 Henry got killed and they’re still coming.” -Hawkeye Friends pass, others are recovering from the beautiful miracle of organ donation.
 And here the rest of us are – our oxygen tanks, pills, pumps at our side, continuing to fight for our lives.

 MASH is still an escape, and relief to my reality four years later after experiencing an internal war.
-I am so grateful for my PH family – my beautiful friends who I feel like they exist in those green army tents with me while bombs explode outside.
+I am so grateful for my PH family – my beautiful friends who I feel like they exist in those green tents with me while bombs explode outside.
 We all share this sense of mortality, and morbid hilarity; as Hawkeye has put, “joking about it is the only way of opening my mouth without screaming.”
 If you are needing something warm, funny, and relief to an active mind consider this show for comfort!
 Everyone is different including their triggers.
 What works for me may not for you.

 All of this and MASH babbling to say that if you are struggling – you are not alone.
 There will be a day when the clouds clear and anger subsides.
 Sean Wyman reminded me of that while I sat in ICU crying over the new tube in my chest.
 The anger has subsided, the paranoia comes in waves, and the grief will always be hanging in the background like some decorative tapestry.
 That is just the new normal.
 With that being said I am so grateful today for another summer, beautiful New Mexico landscapes, wildflowers, farmers markets, days with Rocco Ricardo, and groovy records.
 Peace is possible within this fight.